Cystiscidae

-Cystiscidae is a taxonomic family of minute sea snails, marine gastropod mollusks or micromollusks.
+Cystiscidae is a taxonomic family of small sea snails, marine gastropod mollusks or micromollusks.

 Description

 The shell is minute to large, either white, uniformly colored, or patterned; the surface is smooth, sculptured, or axially costate; the spire is flat to immersed, or low to tall; the protoconch is paucispiral; the lip is thickened, smooth or denticulate; an external varix is present or absent; a siphonal notch is present or absent; a posterior notch is present or absent; the columella is multiplicate, internal whorls cystiscid or modified cystiscid type.
 Mantle cavity with monopectinate ctenidium and bipectinate osphradium.
 Proboscis pleurembolic; jaws absent; typical radular sac present.

 Taxonomy

 The family was erected by William Stimpson for a single included species based on unusual features of the head and radula.
 Subsequent authors included this group in the family Marginellidae.

 Coan (1965) recognized this group as a subfamily, but he did not include such genera as Gibberula, Persicula, and Canalispira.
 Rule of priority of the ICZN require that the name Cystiscidae must be used, but this is unfortunate because the type specimen of the type species is lost, and that species is poorly known.